robert-annett/fix-viewer/README.md

 separators, helping users spot issues quickly.
 Incorrect checksums are highlighted and can be automatically corrected.

 Users can also view these messages in a transposed table view, which is much easier than scrolling horizontally.
 The same fields for different messages will be shown in the same row, making comparison easier.

+There is also a tree view, to show the message structure, and a communications view to show messages between two sources.

 ## Features